GentillePlume/Lisa-Camille/README.md

 - [x] Add an hover effect on the button ✔️
 - [ ] Add additional content with icon ❌
 - [ ] Add designs on the text box background ❌
+- [ ] Add the parallax effect on the profil image ❌

 ## STATS
 - [x] Basic HTML skeleton ✔️